 Towards the bottom of this guide, we have an example of a booking where it’s not advisable to use points—read on for some tips.

-Previous promotions have run as follows:
+Previous promotions over the last few years have run as follows:

 |Date||Bonus offer (%)||USD/point (cents)||Notes|